 At the bottom of the screen, you have the VPN On/Off slider.
 Note that turning this on will automatically turn the unblocker on since it uses both when you use the VPN.
 Finally, you have the menu icon in the top left hand corner which will take you to the settings screen.

 The main tab to point out here is the Advanced Settings tab that gives you various setup options.
-Included here is the kill switch (Drop all network connections if VPN disconnects) and IPv6 leak prevention.
+Included here is the kill switch (Drop all network connections if VPN disconnects) and IPv6 leak prevention, and automatic wifi protection.
 You can choose your protocol and OpenVPN port.

 Servers and performance

-Keenow currently has 25 servers in 19 countries, which constitutes a pretty tiny network compared with some of the larger providers.
-For example, ExpressVPN has over 1,500 servers and CyberGhost has over 850.
+Keenow currently has 40+ servers in almost 30 countries, which constitutes a pretty tiny network compared with some of the larger providers.
+For example, ExpressVPN has over 1,500 servers and CyberGhost has more than 1,200.
 Other small providers like PrivateVPN cover 52 countries, offering far more choice when it comes to geolocation.

 You can stay up-to-date with any network issues on the Server Status page.
 We visited the page on various occasions, and indeed it was diligently kept up-to-date, namely concerning Netflix issues that had been fully resolved by the time of writing.
 You can also see how all individual servers are functioning using the Network Monitoring Status page.